 The first plantation to be established outside China may have been in Polk County, North Carolina, where an experimental 1.3 ha plot was established by 1979 (Hall 2008).
 By the 1980s, the species’ potential drought-tolerance had attracted the interest of South African foresters (Donald 1990), and Paulownia elongata also seems to have been at the centre of attempts to establish a timber industry in New Zealand, promoted by the Paulownia Action Group from 1989 (Laurence 2007).
 Many of these New Zealand plantations failed, but one successful contemporary use of P. elongata is Graham and Tess Smith’s at South Waikoto in the central North Island (Dean 2022).

-As is the case with several other rarer Paulownia taxa, there is scant documentation to confirm the origins (and genuineness) of today’s plantings.
+As is the case with several other rarer Paulownia taxa, there is often scant documentation to confirm the origins (and genuineness) of today’s plantings.
 Conversely, it needs to be emphasised that there is remarkably little to choose between the species in terms of ornamental interest, and that others seem more reliably adapted to northern Europe’s cool and uncertain summers.

 An extra-vigorous selection offered in the United States by paulowniatree.com in 2003 (Hatch 2021–2022); perhaps derived from the 1979 plantation in Polk County, North Carolina.